-MPO staff continued to work with the Alabama Department of Economic and Community Affairs (ADECA) energy division to continue to implement the CommuteSmart Montgomery program and assisted citizens with registration and review of marketing materials.
-A total of 600 people are registered in the CommuteSmart Montgomery program, as of May 2021.
+MPO staff continued to work with the Alabama Department of Economic and Community Affairs (ADECA) energy division and Regional Planning Commission of Greater Birmingham to continue to implement the CommuteSmart Montgomery program and assisted citizens with registration and other questions and issues.
+A total of 195 people are registered in the Commute-Smart Montgomery program, as of June 2022.
+418 ridematches were attempted.

-Proposed Work: Continue to implement and monitor the Congestion Management System Plan (CMSP) addressing the specific needs of the MPO study area with transportation project solutions.
+Proposed Work: Implement and monitor the Congestion Management System Plan (CMSP) addressing the specific needs of the MPO study area with transportation project solutions that manage congestion.
 The MPO planning staff will continue to work with local, federal, and state officials to further implement ITS projects as needed.

-Low cost congestion-relief projects that eliminate bottlenecks will continue to be a focus, along with better access management, by coordinating land use and transportation planning, and coming up with ways to effectively advocate and manage congestion overall, by adding capacity to highways, mass transit (bus and rail), freight (water, rail, and truck), and bicycle and pedestrian facilities.
+Low-cost congestion-relief projects will continue to be a focus, along with better access management, by coordinating land use and transportation planning, and coming up with ways to effectively advocate and manage congestion overall, by adding capacity to highways, mass transit (bus and rail), freight (water, rail, and truck), and bicycle and pedestrian facilities.
 Also, transportation demand management strategies will be explored.
 MPO staff will further market the CommuteSmart Montgomery program to maximize the number of people registered to the program.
 MPO staff will attend training, workshops, and conferences as needed.
-The will follow and abide by forthcoming Montgomery MPO performance measures/management approach requirements.
+The Montgomery MPO will follow and abide by forthcoming performance measures/management approach requirements.

-The MPO will prepare and present the Livability Indicator data as required on p.4.
-The data will be displayed as percentages in charts, tables, or maps.
+The MPO will prepare and present the Livability Indicator data as required on page 4.